 You can also grant or refuse access requests from counterparties to view your own attestation data via the application.
 By sharing data, and checking the compliance status of your counterparties, you can help to foster security awareness and improve security practice within your own organisation and across the industry.

 What must I do, and when?

 Self-attestation is a requirement for all SWIFT users for each of their live 8-character BICs, irrespective of whether connecting directly or through a service provider.
 Self-attestations must be updated at least every 12 months and within a maximum of one month if relevant data becomes inaccurate.

 Self-attesting your level of compliance with the advisory controls as set out in the Customer Security Controls Framework is optional but strongly encouraged.

-- By December 2017: All users must self-attest their status against the mandatory security controls.
+- By 31 December 2017: All users must have self-attested their status against the mandatory security controls.

-- From January 2019, SWIFT will extend the right to report users who have failed to self-attest compliance with all mandatory security controls (or who connect through a non-compliant service provider).
+- From 1 January 2019: SWIFT reserves the right to report users who have failed to self-attest compliance with all mandatory security controls (or who connect through a non-compliant service provider).